ktaranov/sqlserver-kit/SSMS/SSMS_Addins.md

 This tool can automatically collect information about executed SQL statements and it does their analysis and stores the required information in a custom SQL database, avoiding unnecessary or duplicate SQL statements being stored.

+<a id="sql-server-diagnostics"></a>
+## SQL Server Diagnostics
+Download page: [SQL Server Diagnostics]<br/>
+Release date: 2017-06-22<br/>
+Support Version: 2016/2017<br/>
+Developer: Microsoft<br/>
+Free version: Yes<br/>
+Price: No

+SQL Server Diagnostics is a collection of micro-services which enables SQL Server customers to self-help and debug SQL Server issues related to memory dumps and receive recommended fixes for their issues.

 [SSMSBoost]:http://www.ssmsboost.com/
 [SqlSmash]:http://www.sqlsmash.com/
 [SQL Code Guard]:http://sqlcodeguard.com/